equinor/appsec/docs/threat-modeling/threat-modeling-101-workshop/extention-EOP-cardgame.md

-# Extention: Elevation of Privilege
+# Extension: Elevation of Privilege game